cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Regardless of which of these test statistics is used, the standard test-methodology has some undesirable properties for limit setting.

-Even for an experiment with almost no sensitivity to new physics, 5% of the time the experiment is performed the experimenter will find $p_{\mu} \lt 0.05$ for small values of $\mu$ and set limits on parameter values to which the experiment is not sensitive.
+Even for an experiment with almost no sensitivity to new physics, 5% of the time the experiment is performed we expect the experimenter to find $p_{\mu} \lt 0.05$ for small values of $\mu$ and set limits on parameter values to which the experiment is not sensitive!

 In order to avoid such situations the $\mathrm{CL}_{s}$ criterion was developped, as explained in these [two](https://cdsweb.cern.ch/record/451614) [papers](https://arxiv.org/abs/hep-ex/9902006).
 Rather than requiring $p_{\mu} \lt (1-\mathrm{CL})$ to exclude $\mu$, as would be done in the general framework described above, the $\mathrm{CL}_{s}$ criterion requires: